 Head Coach / General Manager

-Coach Tatarnic is entering his 2nd season as the Chilliwack Chiefs bench boss.
-In his first season he led the Chiefs to the Mainland Division Championship and was named the BCHL’s Coach of the Year.
+Coach Tatarnic is entering his 4th season as the Chilliwack Chiefs bench boss.
+In his first three seasons the Chiefs have won seven playoff series and advanced to the league finals on two occasions.
+He was named the BCHL’s Coach of the Year for the 2014-15 season.

 Prior to joining the Chiefs Tatarnic spent eight seasons as the Head Coach of the Maritime Junior A Hockey League’s Woodstock Slammers.
 In the 8 seasons under Tatarnic’s guidance the Slammers won 3 league championships in 2006, 2010, and in 2012, and appeared in the league final in 2008.
 The Slammers won 4 regular season championship the President’s Cups in 2005, 2010, 2011 and 2012.
 Out of 133 teams they played in the last game of the CJHL season losing to Penticton 4-3 on Championship day.